 Native Americans traveled and fished in this area for thousands of years.
 The first white settlers, Major Orlando and Josephine Rooks, built their home in 1877 and named the town Fruitland Park.

-Camping sure has changed through the years.
-When the park opened in 1963 there was no campground and 10 to 15 interim camp sites were placed in the picnic area until the regular campground could be completed.
+Camping certainly has changed through the years.
+When the park opened in 1963 there was no campground and 10 to 15 interim campsites were placed in the picnic area until the regular campground could be completed.
 Planners have adapted the campsites from accommodating just tents and pop-ups to allowing for large RVs and motor coaches with slides.

 The double-wide concrete boat ramp provided stable and improved boating access to Lake Griffin.
 This boat ramp has allowed thousands of anglers and recreational boaters to access Lake Griffin and the Harris Chain of Lakes.
 In this photograph, the ramp construction has been completed but the dock and bulkhead are still in the planning stage.

 On the day the concrete for the ramp was poured, the first superintendent of Lake Griffin State Park, Lieutenant Zane DeLoach, was out inspecting the freshly poured concrete ramp when his pet dog jumped out of the park truck and proceeded to run through the wet mix.